2026 Election Tracker

 2022

 Republicans run the table in Arkansas's House delegation, and 2026 will not change that.
-The most competitive — and it's only relatively competitive — is AR-2 (French Hill, Central Arkansas including Little Rock).
+The most competitive, and it's only relatively competitive, is AR-2 (French Hill, Central Arkansas including Little Rock).
 Hill faces a primary challenger (Chase McDowell) and is the only Arkansas Republican incumbent to draw one.
 His general-election opponent will be Chris Jones, the 2022 Democratic gubernatorial nominee who lost to Sanders by 28 points but has retained statewide profile.

 AR-1 (Rick Crawford, eastern Arkansas), AR-3 (Steve Womack, northwestern Arkansas), and AR-4 (Bruce Westerman, southern Arkansas) are all safely Republican with limited competitive activity.
+No mid-decade redistricting in Arkansas.
+Primary already complete (March 3, 2026); general election November 3.
+See all election odds for house seats here.

 U.S. House delegation composition — Arkansas